LAStools/LAStools/bin/lasprecision_README.md

          50 :          7   0.05
          60 :          4   0.06
 ...

+This example analyzes all raw integer coordinates of "in.laz" into three separate arrays, sort each array in ascending sorted orders, compute the difference between all neighboring values and output a histogram in textural form.

+These histograms provide information about the original scale factors and if they are inflated/missleading.
+Here there is no millimeter precision (=> 0.001) in the data, even if the scale factor tells so.
+All x, and y, or, z values are either 10, 20, 30, 40, or other multiple of 10 units spaced apart.
+Hence the true precision is only centimeters (=> 0.01).
+The scale in the header is set to millimeter - this makes compression inefficient.

 Let can take a closer look at the *raw* XYZ integers in this LAS file to understand what is happening: